datashaman/mrtallyman/README.md

-# robocop
+# tallybot

-Slack responder that handles events and commands.
-Uses gevent to spawn long-running threads.
+Slack bot that tallies scores for a team.
+Uses DynamoDB to store results and gevent to spawn long-running threads.

+Requires AWS credentials to be setup on the host.

-Setup an app and a bot on Slack, subscribe to events (and setup the needed OAuth scopes), or create a command.
+Setup an app and a bot on Slack, deploy the app to a host somewhere.
+Verify the Request URL and subscribe to the following events:

-Change _app.py_ to handle specific events and commands, run ngrok to expose an endpoint during development.
+- `app_mention`
+- `message.channels`
+- `message.im`

+Grant the following OAuth scopes to the bot:

+- `channels:history`
+- `channels:read`

 Installation: